Recycling Program FAQ's

 No. Where your town offers trash collection AND it’s an area where a lot of mandated/designated recyclables are generated, meaning they are sold or given away at these common gathering venues.
 Not all street corners have trash cans placed on them or have a lot of traffic where recyclables are generated.
-Your down town area, however, might be a great cite where you’re drawing in the community, where you offer trash cans, and where many businesses are selling newspapers, beverages etc. These downtown locations should be sure to place recycling bins adjacent to trash receptacles.
+Your down town area, however, might be a great site where you’re drawing in the community, where you offer trash cans, and where many businesses are selling newspapers, beverages etc. These downtown locations should be sure to place recycling bins adjacent to trash receptacles.

 I coordinate an annual festival, do I have to plan for recycling or is that the responsibility of the town?